 Successful (online) bookmakers build margins into their odds: the bookmakers’ profit margin.
 So no matter who wins, the bookie will always make a profit.
 Odds are not just set to reflect the probabilities of an outcome; they also reflect the bookmakers own exposure.

 In this article we will explain everything you need to know about the factors that go into setting the odds, distinguishing between European (‘soft’) and Asian (‘sharp’) bookmakers.

-Instead of the probability of winning and losing being 50/50%, it’s actually more like 56/44% in favor of the bookmaker.
-In this way, the bookmaker has an edge over the bettor and will get a steady profit in over the long term.
+Instead of the probability of winning and losing being 50/50, it’s actually more like 56/44% in favour of the bookmaker.
+This way, the bookmaker has an edge over the bettor and will get a steady profit over the long term.

-The main reason why they do not always succeed with this is because of professional bettors and tipsters who are able to calculate when an odd is wrong and profit from this, which is essentially what Transparent Bets does!
+The main reason why they do not always succeed doing so is because of professional bettors and tipsters who have the knowledge and skills to calculate when an odd is wrong and thus are able to profit from this, which is essentially Transparent Bets’ practice.